Mesmerizing Monaco 🇲🇨

 Hotel de Paris in the evening. |

-Monaco has many centuries-old buildings from different eras and periods of history.
+Monaco has many centuries-old buildings dating from different eras and periods of history.
 We witnessed the many varied styles of architecture, most of which were fancy and decadent.
 I saw several buildings with particular years inscribed on their facades.
-In particular, one building dates back to 1900, which was well within the Belle Epoque period.
+In particular, one building dates back to 1900 during the Belle Epoque period.

 Another vantage point of Hotel de Paris |